- Frank Baldwin, an American inventor, was the creator of the Pinwheel Calculator, the ‘Monroe Calculating Machine’, along with Jay R. Monroe.

 - He holds five patents for various type of devices, one for a cryptographic device, two for calculators, one for a cement mixer and one for a roundabout.

-Frank Stephen Baldwin was born on 10 April, 1838, in New Hartford, Connecticut, in the family of the master builder Stephen Baldwin, an owner of architectural business.
-Although technically not an architect, the master builder Stephen Baldwin was a very good professional, known for several buildings in the region, e.g. The Meeting House of First Congergational Church in Watertown, Connecticut (see the nearby image), erected in 1839.
+Frank Stephen Baldwin was born on 10 April, 1838, in New Hartford, Connecticut, in the family of master builder Stephen Baldwin, owner of an architectural business.
+Although technically not an architect, Stephen Baldwin was a well known professional, known for building several structures in the region.

-There is a comprehensive interview of Frank Baldwin from 1919, in which he describes the main moments of his life.
+There is a comprehensive interview of Frank Baldwin from 1919, in which he describes the significant moments of his life.
 In that he describes his child hood, education and career in detail.

 Frank Baldwin in 1870

 He also invented the “Recording Lumber Measure” which he successfully patented.
 This machine could simultaneously measure and record four different kind of lumber automatically.
 According to him, this was a device that started him onto the path of thinking about computing machine and the beginning of the Monroe.

 After encountering the Thomas type of calculating machine, created by C. X. Thomas of Colmar in 1820, he thought about increasing the efficiency by adding 8 more cylinders to the machine.
 In 1874, he filed and was granted the patent for ‘Arithmometer’ the first calculator sold in the USA.
 Both of these machines were displayed at the Franklin Institute, Philadelphia and got the John Scott Medal for meritorious invention.